Available On

 “Can you imagine if the guys had this?”
 Donahue asked rhetorically, suggesting that perhaps society would take notice if as many men as would fill a Boeing 747 were diagnosed with a deadly disease every day of the year.

-It’s the perfect segue for Donahue to turn toward the stage, where a sober-faced Dr. Marc Lippman, head of the breast cancer section of the National Cancer Institute (NCI), and a smiling Rose Kushner sat side by side.
-Perhaps it was that Rose could speak about breast cancer from personal experience; perhaps it was confidence from her vast knowledge of the disease, its detection and its treatment; or perhaps it was just her natural demeanor, but for the entire hour, that smile never left her face.
-At a time when newspapers were loathe to even print the word cancer – calling it instead “the Big C” – Rose was shockingly willing to share the details of her own breast cancer treatment, live and on national television.
+It was the perfect segue for Donahue to turn toward the stage, where a sober-faced Dr. Marc Lippman, head of the breast cancer section of the National Cancer Institute (NCI), and a smiling Rose Kushner, a pioneering journalist and breast cancer advocate, sat side by side.
+Perhaps it was that Rose could speak about breast cancer from personal experience, perhaps it was confidence from her vast knowledge of the disease and its detection and treatment, or perhaps it was just her natural demeanor, but for the entire hour that smile never left her face.
+At a time when newspapers were loath to even print the word cancer—calling it instead “the big C”—Rose was shockingly willing to share the details of her

 And yet Donahue had.
 Deftly steering the discussion like a North Atlantic sea captain, he navigated the icebergs of the era’s breast cancer controversies: mammography, lumpectomy, chemotherapy, and the mother of all controversies, radical mastectomy.
-The standard of treatment for a century, the surgery was pioneered by Dr. William Halstead at Johns Hopkins Hospital.
-Halstead amputated breasts, scraped away muscles, and hacked out bone, leaving his women patients debilitated for life.
-He stubbornly believed that, if he got to the root of the cancer, survival chances would increase.
-Although the term radical is the Latin word for root, it also accurately described the surgery’s extreme nature.
-And it was a procedure Rose had flat out refused when her breast cancer was diagnosed in 1974.
+The standard of treatment for a century, radical mastectomies had been pioneered by Dr. William Halsted at Johns Hopkins Hospital.
+In the early twentieth century, Halsted amputated breasts, scraped away muscles, and hacked out bone, believing that if he got to the root of the cancer, survival chances would increase.
+Although the term radical is the Latin word for “root,” it also accurately described the surgery’s extreme nature; it left many women debilitated for life.
+And it was a procedure Rose had refused when her breast cancer was diagnosed in 1974.
+“I had a modified radical,” Rose explained to the audience, “the removal of the breast and axillary lymph nodes, but no muscles or bone.”
+Smiling, she finished, “In 1974, that was as hard to get as a lumpectomy is today.
+And I had to go to Buffalo to get it.”

 Simply put, society dictated that it was a woman’s duty to do what her doctors told her.
 Discussions of her health, illness, or treatments were not necessary, in the doctor’s office or anywhere else.
-Research was not a woman’s friend either.
+Research was not a woman’s friend, either.
 With the exception of female-specific drugs and procedures, medical trials completely excluded women.

-Still discussing the battle between doctors doing radical mastectomies and those who were taking a more conservative approach, Donahue again employed drama.
-“If the guy with the white coat … says to me, ‘Look …, you’re going in.
-Let’s get it all.’”
-He continued, “And if we take just a little bit of your breast, and you die, your husband will sue us!”
+Donahue, still discussing the battle between doctors doing radical mastectomies and those who were taking a more conservative approach, again employed drama.
+“The guy with the white coat . . . says to me, ‘Look . . . you’re going in.
+Let’s get it all And if we take just a little bit of your breast, and you die, your husband will sue us!’”

 Change was in the wind.
 That was evident by Rose’s smiling confidence in her convictions, and by the nods and murmurs from the all-female audience.
 Women were demanding to be seen and heard (accompanied in their demands by brave men who were secure enough to join them).
 Equally important was more awareness and understanding of breast cancer.
-Better treatment options – dare they even hope for a cure? – needed to be researched.
-And given the ever-climbing number of new diagnoses every year, funding for breast cancer research needed to become a priority.
+Better treatment options— dare they even hope for a cure?—needed to be researched.
+And given the ever- climbing number of new diagnoses every year, funding for breast cancer research needed to become a priority.

 Got the book?
 Get an autograph!